This post was updated in February 2026

-Little Debbies are on my mind this morning because I saw these "coral reef cakes" on a display inside the supermarket.
-Upon closer inspection they look like just a seasonal,summery cake of the kind they usual sell.
+Little Debbies were on my mind when I originally did this post because I saw these "coral reef cakes" on a display inside the supermarket.
+Upon closer inspection they look like just a seasonal, summery cake of the kind they usually sell.
 But it still looked alluring and stoked nostalgia within me.
 But, alas, I passed.

-Among Little Debbies my favorites are probably the zebra cakes and oatmeal pies.
-The Amish enjoy "copycat" recipes (I mean that in a fun way, not "gee why are you ripping off Little Debbie?").
+The Amish enjoy "copycat" recipes — and I mean that in a fun way, not "gee, why are you ripping off Little Debbie?"
 I even had an Amish woman give me a recipe for homemade Pizza Hut breadsticks.
 I have misplaced it, but I am determined to find it somewhere buried in the bowels of my office.
-I have seen recipes for what are simply referred to as "homemade little debbies" in several Amish cookbooks over the years.
-These resemble whoopie pies.
-I think the key difference is that these are a chewy soft cookie sandwiched around some filling.
-Often traditional whoopie pies tend to be a light, fluffy cookie with a "matching filling" inside (i.e. peanut butter cookies with peanut butter filling equals a peanut butter whoopie pie).
+I have seen recipes for what are simply referred to as "homemade Little Debbies" in several Amish cookbooks over the years.
+These resemble whoopie pies, but there's a key difference: these are a chewy, soft cookie sandwiched around a creamy filling.
+Traditional whoopie pies tend to be a lighter, fluffier cookie with a "matching filling" inside — think peanut butter cookies with peanut butter filling for a peanut butter whoopie pie.

 - ½ cup butter